 At Carnegie Mellon, you’ll find creativity woven into the curriculum of every program.
 But nowhere is this truer than the BXA programs, which combine different academic areas with the arts in inventive, visionary ways.
 Each program’s focus is unique, but any of them will give you the creative, technical, academic and practical skills you need to innovate across disciplines in ways that are all your own.

 Meld the academic with the artistic as you create new knowledge and challenge definitions.
 In your first year, you’ll begin coursework in both colleges as you take BXA-specific courses to help you successfully fuse your chosen disciplines.

 Employed or in Grad School

 National Institutes of Health

 High School Course Requirements

-Students interested in either the Bachelor of Computer Science and Arts (BCSA), Bachelor of Humanities and Arts (BHA) or Bachelor of Science and Arts (BSA) need to apply and be admitted to a school within the College of Fine Arts and the corresponding academic college (School of Computer Science, Dietrich College of Humanities and Social Sciences or Mellon College of Science).
+Students interested in the Bachelor of Computer Science and Arts (BCSA), Bachelor of Engineering Studies and Arts (BESA), Bachelor of Humanities and Arts (BHA) or Bachelor of Science and Arts (BSA) need to apply and be admitted to a school within the College of Fine Arts and the corresponding academic college (School of Computer Science, College of Engineering, Dietrich College of Humanities and Social Sciences or Mellon College of Science).

 Mix It Up